 The Warburg Institute is a member of the School of Advanced Study and the University of London.
 Details of entitlement to membership and how to join the Library are available online.
 Library membership is non-transferable and may only be used by the person named on the card.

 Access to the Library is permitted to all registered readers of the Library during opening hours.
-Readers must show their Library card at Reception upon entering the building, and show their bags at Reception to be checked by a member of staff when leaving.
+Readers must show their Library card at Reception upon entering the building.

 The Library may limit or refuse access by individuals or groups whose behaviour fails to comply with these guidelines.
 In addition, the Library reserves the right to close during advertised opening hours should it become necessary.